rcastillo/sitequery/README.md

 ## Features
 `sitequery` has two main abstractions `SiteCrawl` and `SiteQuery` which provide the following features:

-  - web crawls can be paramerized to only go *n* levels deep
+  - Web crawls can be paramerized to only go *n* levels deep
+  - Configurable crawl timeout
-  - web crawls use a redis store to track visitation and insure a web crawl is cycle-free (no web page is crawled more than once for a given `SiteCrawl` instance)
+  - Web crawls use a redis store to track visitation and insure a web crawl is cycle-free (no web page is crawled more than once for a given `SiteCrawl` instance)
   - Any valid jQuery selector can be executed across an entire website (web crawl sequence)
-  - Supports the latest jQuery version
+  - Support for the latest jQuery version

 ## Usage